 Using oils, either essential or fragrance or none at all is totally a personal decision.
 Purists will say use nothing as it reduces the chances of anything going airborne, which may or may not bother you.

 Keep in mind that you need to use quite a bit of essential oils and even then the smell will not be very strong.
 I’m not saying that’s a bad thing, I’m just letting you know.
 A good rule of thumb is 100 drops per pound of wax.
+Some essential oil fragrances will not be able to survive the heat of the candle.
+Typically essential oils will provide more scent with fewer drops when used as part of aromatherapy.
+But the choice is yours, I can only provide information and then you must the choice that is best for you.

 Fragrance oils can contain phthalates, which are used to help the wax a fragrance oils bond together.
 I should point out that phthalates have been banned from use in children’s toys (in the